 From Egg-Laying to Hatching

 The journey from egg-laying to hatching varies among cockroach species.
-For example, the German cockroach carries her ootheca until the eggs are ready to hatch, while others, like the American cockroach, deposit the ootheca shortly after formation.
+For example, the German cockroach can carry her ootheca until the eggs are ready to hatch, while others, like the American cockroach, deposit the ootheca shortly after formation.
 The incubation period can last from a few weeks to several months, depending on the species and environmental conditions.

 Reproduction Rates and Frequency in Cockroaches